MicrosoftDocs/defender-docs/defender-endpoint/api/raw-data-export-storage.md

 ## Data types mapping

-In order to get the data types for our events properties do the following:
+In order to get the data types for our events properties, do the following:

 1. Sign in to [Microsoft Defender XDR](https://security.microsoft.com) and go to [Advanced Hunting page](https://security.microsoft.com/hunting-package).